Social hacking

-Social Hacking Techniques
+Social hacking techniques

 Carrying out a social hacking attack involves looking for weaknesses in user behaviour that can be exploited through seemingly legitimate means.
 Three popular methods of attack include dumpster diving, role playing, and spear-phishing.

-Dumpster Diving
+Dumpster diving

 Sifting through garbage is a popular tactic for social hackers to recover information about the habits, activities, and interactions of organizations and individuals.
 Information retrieved from discarded property allows social hackers to create effective profiles of their targets.
 Personal contact information such as employee titles and phone numbers can be appropriated from discarded phone books or directories and used to gain further technical information such as login data and security passwords.
 Another advantageous find for social hackers is discarded hardware, especially hard drives that have not properly been scrubbed clean and still contain private and accurate information about corporations or individuals.
 Since surfing through people's curbside garbage is not a criminal offence and does not require a warrant, it is a rich resource for social hackers, as well as a legally accessible one.
-Dumpster diving can yield fruitful, albeit smelly, results for information seekers such as private investigators, stalkers, nosy neighbours, and the police.
+Dumpster diving can yield fruitful results for information seekers such as private investigators, stalkers, nosy neighbours, and the police.